tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 Note that initially, information regarding valid key/value pairs will have to be provided out-of-band by the cloud provider.
 A later enhancement may allow O-SAC to provide this information through an API.

-If the tenant wishes to remove a specific host from their HostPool, they can update their HostPool specification to reduce the number of hosts and exclude that host by name;
+If the tenant wishes to remove a host from their HostPool, then they will update their HostPool specification to reduce the number of Hosts of a resource class.
+The reconciliation process will remove an arbitrary Host of that resource class from the HostPool:

-this prevents the reconciliation loop from simply re-adding the host later.
+    apiVersion: o-sac.openshift.io/v1alpha1
+    kind: HostPool
+    metadata:
+      name: example
+    spec:
+      hostRequests:
+      - resourceClass: fc430
+        replicas: 1
+      - resourceClass: h100
+        replicas: 1

+      # The networkAttachments section controls how networks are connected to
+      # physical interfaces.
+      networkAttachments:
+      # This configuration will match any available interface.
+      - primary: network1
+      - primary: network2
+        vlans:
+        - network3

+If the tenant wishes to remove a specific host from their HostPool, then they will first mark a Host for removal using an O-SAC API that annotates the Host with a marker for deletion before reducing the number of Hosts within a HostPool.
+The reconciliation process will favor removing Hosts with that annotation.

+If a tenant wishes to remove a specific host and prevent it from ever being re-added to the HostPool, they can add a host selector that excludes a particular host by name.
 Note that this also allows for a tenant to replace a host by keeping the number of hosts constant while also excluding the unwanted host.

     apiVersion: o-sac.openshift.io/v1alpha1
     kind: HostPool